 Marinades are a great way to start using your food processor.
 Marinades are very forgiving and fun to play around with.

 If you don’t have a food processor, consider adding one to your kitchen repertoire.
-There is a food processor for every budget and kitchen.

 I hope you are inspired to dust off your kitchen gadgets and start creating some beautiful, culinary art.
 Leave a comment and let me know what you use your processor for.